 A SAN extension can be used with any Fibre Channel topology.
 Much of the extension testing performed by HP on third-party vendor equipment was done in environments running replication between extended SANs.

 Two HP replication solutions are referenced in subsequent chapters.
 Both make use of Fibre Channel technology but differ in the controller architecture used.
-HP StorageWorks Continuous Access EVA uses the HSV110 controller with Virtual Controller Software (VCS) V3.0 to provide an easily customizable, virtualized storage environment.
-Data Replication Manager makes use of the reliable and proven HSG80 controller and Array Controller Software (ACS) V8.6P or V8.7P to provide disaster-tolerant data.
+HP StorageWorks Continuous Access EVA uses the HSV100 or HSV110 controller with Virtual Controller Software (VCS) V3.0 or later to provide an easily customizable, virtualized storage environment.
+Data Replication Manager makes use of the HSG80 controller and Array Controller Software (ACS) V8.6P or V8.7P to provide disaster-tolerant data.

 Using Internet Protocol over an IP-based network, HP can link sites over any extended distance.
 Local SANs are connected through an IP network to create an extended SAN.
 A Fibre Channel-over-Internet Protocol (FCIP) gateway is used at each end of the intersite link.
 Each FCIP gateway box encapsulates received Fibre Channel (FC) frames into IP packets for transmission over the IP network.
-Similarly, the FCIP box extracts the original FC frame from received IP packets and retransmits them to the destination FC node.
-The FCIP boxes also handle IP-level error recovery.
+Similarly, the FCIP box extracts the original FC frames from received IP packets and retransmits them to the destination FC node.